Buying property for the first time can be confusing. Let me help you. Call me at 8283213101.

 The Escrow Holder Won't:

-• Give advice - the escrow company must stay at a fair, third-party status
+• Offer advice - the escrow holder must maintain a neutral, third-party status

 The Escrow Holder Will: